ikanias/catalog/task/redhat-dependency-analytics/0.2/README.md

     kubectl apply -f samples/pipeline.yaml -n <NAMESPACE>
     ```

-1. In [pipeline-run.yaml](samples/pipeline-run.yaml), first replace `{{ GITHUB_URL }}` with the Github URL to the project repository where the target manifest file resides, next replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within the project directory (e.g., "pom.xml" or "src/pom.xml"), finally create the pipelinerun, run:
+1. In [pipeline-run.yaml](samples/pipeline-run.yaml), first replace `{{ GITHUB_URL }}` with the Github URL to the project repository where the target manifest file resides, next replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within workspace (e.g., "pom.xml" or "path/to/my/project/pom.xml"), finally create the pipelinerun, run:
     ```
     kubectl apply -f samples/pipeline-run.yaml -n <NAMESPACE>
     ```

 #### For TaskRun Example:

-1. Within workspace, create a new project directory (update parameter `project-directory-path` if needed).

-1. Store the target manifest file into a desired location inside the project directory.
+1. Store the target manifest file into a desired location inside workspace.

-1. In [task-run.yaml](samples/task-run.yaml), replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within the project directory (e.g., "pom.xml" or "src/pom.xml"), then create the taskrun, run:
+1. In [task-run.yaml](samples/task-run.yaml), replace `{{ MANIFEST_FILE_PATH }}` with the path to the target manifest file within workspace (e.g., "pom.xml" or "path/to/my/project/pom.xml"), then create the taskrun, run:
     ```
     kubectl apply -f samples/task-run.yaml -n <NAMESPACE>
     ```